Levonelle One Step 1500

 Following an online consultation, you can buy your medicine from our online pharmacy.
 Order online with us before 2pm and we can offer you next day delivery on your medicine.

-Levonelle Dosage and Directions
+Levonelle Indications and Dose

 Always take Levonelle 1500 exactly as instructed by your doctor or pharmacist.
 Check with them if you are not sure about how to take it.